WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 To maintain security of the trial, the location of the courtroom was kept secret.

-The only people present at the actual hearing were SavySoda staff, guards, prosecutor, defense counsel, and the accused.
+The only people present at the hearing were SavySoda staff, guards, prosecutor, defense counsel, and the accused.
 &nbsp;

 Captains of the various alliances would be permitted to attend only as holograms.